harishkolanu235/Devops_Tutorials/Terraform/Interview_questions.md

     - You want to avoid re-creating existing infrastructure by Terraform.
     - You are migrating old infrastructure to Infrastructure-as-Code (IaC) via Terraform.

+  - How does it work?
+    - It imports the resource into Terraform state file (terraform.tfstate), but does not generate the resource code (HCL) for you.
+    - After import, you must manually define the corresponding resource in .tf files matching the existing setup.

 #### 9. What are Modules in Terraform?

   - Modules are reusable Terraform configurations.
 They enable code reusability, maintainability, and scalability.